Cyclamen persicum: Varieties and forms

+Protected Status

+In Israel, it flourishes in several locations: the Golan Heights, Ben Shemen Forest, Carmel Forest, and the northern Negev desert.
+Although it is widespread, Israeli legislation has granted it a protected status: to delight the eye but not to pick.
+In neighboring countries, such as Jordan and Lebanon, protective status focuses on plants and trees which are endangered, and therefore does not include Cyclamen persicum.

 Distribution and habitat

-The natural range of C. persicum extends from North Africa across West Asia to Southeast Europe.
+The natural range of C. persicum extends from North Africa across Southeast Europe to West Asia.
 In particular, the following occurrences are documented: In North Africa, the species is represented in the northern and eastern parts of Algeria and in northern Tunisia.
 In Western Asia, stocks were confirmed in Cyprus, Lebanon, the Palestine region, western Syria and western Turkey.

-In the eastern part of Greece, the only deposits in Europe could be occupied.
-It also grows in Algeria and Tunisia and on the Greek islands of Rhodes, Karpathos, and Crete, where it may have been introduced by monks.
+The plant also grows in Algeria and Tunisia, and on the Greek islands of Rhodes, Karpathos, and Crete, where it may have been introduced by monks.
+The plant was also brought to Malta for gardening purposes, and is now naturalized in both old gardens and cemetery landscaping.

-The preferred growing sites include pine forests, oak thickets and open rocky slopes mostly on calcareous soils up to an altitude of 1000 m.
+The preferred habitats include pine forests, oak thickets and open rocky slopes mostly on calcareous soils up to an altitude of 1000 m.
 In the summer months, the high temperature and the dryness lead to the death of the aerial plant parts.
-The plants outlast the dry season in their shallow subterranean tubers.
-They then drift off again at the beginning of the colder season.
+The plants outlast the dry season as shallow subterranean tubers.
+They then resume growth at the beginning of the colder season.